akauppi/sbt2901b/README.md

 However, currently cross-compiling dependencies are not really supported.
 Both of the above workarounds work, but are either not obvious (`sbt +update`), or need manual steps (maintaining two source tags).

-Will be interesting to hear `sbt` maintainers' points on this.